-Airlines suspend China flights, cut services on virus fears
+More airlines drop flights to China as virus spreads

 -Japan’s JAL said it had not changed its flight plans, while German carrier Lufthansa said it was monitoring the situation “very closely” and would if necessary make changes in consultation with the authorities.

+-Dutch carrier KLM is cutting a number of flights to Chinese cities for a month because of a drop in bookings.
+As of Thursday it is suspending direct flights to Chengdu and Hangzhou.
+Flights to Xiamen will be suspended from Friday.
+The carrier also is reducing the number of flights to Shanghai from 11 to seven per week.

 Niniek Karmini and Edna Tarigan in Jakarta, Jan Olsen in Copenhagen, Daria Litvinova in Moscow, Mari Yamaguchi in Tokyo, Tong-hyung Kim in Seoul, Penny Wang in Bangkok, Sheikh Saaliq in Delhi, and Joe McDonald in Beijing contributed to this report.
+AP Airlines Writer David Koenig reported from Dallas.